mushti/request/README.md

 Introduction
 ------------
 Raptor Request is a light weight tool built using the SOLID principles to wrap the incoming HTTP request in one single object.
-The struture of the request object is based on [RFC 7230](https://tools.ietf.org/html/rfc7230) and [RFC 7231](https://tools.ietf.org/html/rfc7231).
+The struture of the request object is based on [RFC7230](https://tools.ietf.org/html/rfc7230) and [RFC 7231](https://tools.ietf.org/html/rfc7231).

 Installation
 ------------